Will Man Utd sign Marcel Sabitzer permanently? Erik ten Hag coy on transfer plans as midfielder’s loan nears its end | Goal.com Singapore

 IN THREE PHOTOS:Getty ImagesGettyGetty Images

 WHAT NEXT?
-Manchester are placed fourth in the league standings and they are currently in a top-four race with Newcastle United and Liverpool FC.
-The Red Devils are three points behind third-placed Newcastle and a point above fifth-placed Liverpool, but Manchester have a game in hand.
+Manchester are placed fourth in the league standings and they are currently in a top-four race with Newcastle United and Liverpool.
+The Red Devils are three points behind third-placed Newcastle and a point above fifth-placed Liverpool, but United have a game in hand.
 The Red Devils will take on Chelsea and Fulham in their final two league games before facing off against cross-city rivals, Manchester City, in the FA Cup final.